simpsonlab/simpsonlab.github.io/_posts/2015-05-19-io-performance.md

 A hard drive is a physical machine with moving parts, and the file system software stack is built around this (even in situations where this might not make sense any more, like with SSDs - about which more later).
 Several metal platters are spinning at speeds from 7,200 to 15,000 revolutions per minute (a dizzying 120-500 revolutions per _second_), and to start any particular read or write operation requires the appropriate sector of the disk being under the read heads; an event that won't happen, on average, until 1 to 4 milliseconds from now.

 Both the drive controller hardware and the operating system work hard to maximize the efficiency of this physical system, re-arranging pending reads and writes in the queue to ensure that requests are processed as quickly as possible; this allows one read request to "jump the queue" if the sector it needs to read from is just about to arrive, rather than having it wait in line, possibly for more than one disk rotation.
-While this can greatly help the throughput of a large number of unrelated operations, it can't do much to improve a single threaded program's stream of reads or writes to occur.
+While this can greatly help the throughput of a large number of unrelated operations, it can't do much to speed a single threaded program's stream of reads or writes.

-This means that, for physical media, there is a limit to the number of (say) read I/O Operations Per Second (IOPS) that can be performed per second; the bottleneck could be at the filesystem level, or the disk controller, but it is normally at the level of the individual hard drive, where the least can be done about it.
+This means that, for physical media, there is a limit to the number of (say) read I/O Operations Per Second (IOPS) that can be performed; the bottleneck could be at the filesystem level, or the disk controller, but it is normally at the level of the individual hard drive, where the least can be done about it.
 As a result, even for quite good, new, hard drives, a [typical performance](http://en.wikipedia.org/wiki/IOPS#Mechanical_hard_drives) might be say 250 IOPS.

 On the other hand, once the sector is under the read head, a lot of data can be pulled in at once.
 New hard disks typically have [block sizes](http://en.wikipedia.org/wiki/Disk_sector) of 4KB, and all of that data can be slurped in instantly.
 A good hard disk and controller can easily provide sequential read rates (or bandwidth) of over 100MB/s.